qemu/qemu/docs/devel/migration.rst

       the property to false.
    c) Add a static bool  support_foo function that tests the property.
    d) Add a subsection with a .needed set to the support_foo function
-   e) (potentially) Add a pre_load that sets up a default value for 'foo'
+   e) (potentially) Add an outer pre_load that sets up a default value
-      to be used if the subsection isn't loaded.
+      for 'foo' to be used if the subsection isn't loaded.

 Now that subsection will not be generated when using an older machine type and the migration stream will be accepted by older